miltonmcdonald1986/memoir/chapters/exclusivism.md

 In a way, I almost had a kind of survivor’s guilt—feeling that I didn’t deserve to be born in America, where I could hear the gospel.
 It all felt arbitrary.
 Later on, I realized this came from Calvinist theology infecting our faith, even though nobody I knew ever said that out loud.

 I rest more easily now knowing that Christ is the Savior of the whole world and that all will be raised and face the judgment.
 Christ is a merciful judge.
 I’m not claiming to know what His judgments will be for any particular person, but I know they will not be capricious, arbitrary, or random.
 Because otherwise it would mean geography matters more than mercy, and the time and place you were born matters more than what He did for you on the cross.
 Essentially, it would mean God’s love has borders.

+Looking back, I think the common thread running through all of this was how intellectualized faith had become.
+Because salvation was understood primarily in terms of belief, and because good works were carefully separated from any role in salvation, it often felt as though everything hinged on believing the right things.
+In theory, all a person had to do was believe in Jesus.
+In practice, however, there seemed to be an ever-expanding list of beliefs that functioned as tests of whether that faith was genuine.

+Questions about the atonement, creation, alcohol, spiritual gifts, end-times prophecy, and countless other issues could become indicators of whether someone was truly saved.
+Officially, no one claimed to know the state of another person's soul.
+Yet there was an underlying tendency to evaluate people through the lens of their beliefs and practices, searching for evidence that their profession of faith was authentic.

+I remember sitting in church and quietly wondering about the people around me.
+Did they really believe the right things?
+Were they trusting in Christ alone, or in their works?
+What did they think about evolution?
+Were their convictions biblical enough?
+The irony was that a tradition that spoke constantly about assurance often left me feeling uncertain.
+Not only was I uncertain about myself, but I found it difficult to feel certain about anyone else.

+What struck me as especially strange was that this version of Christianity often presented itself as the simplest possible faith.
+The message was frequently reduced to a few essential beliefs: accept Jesus, believe the gospel, and be saved.
+Yet at the same time, entire groups of Christians, including Orthodox, Catholics, and many mainline Protestants, were often regarded with deep suspicion or excluded altogether.
+The faith was presented as a lowest-common-denominator Christianity, but in practice the boundaries seemed much narrower than its simplicity suggested.

 <div style="display: flex; justify-content: space-between; width: 100%;">
   <a href="/memoir/prophecy-culture-and-dispensationalism">← Previous Section: Prophecy Culture and Dispensationalism</a>